 Limit Your Vices

-Many chef’s smoke due to the relaxing effects of cigarettes and the fact breaks are scheduled for the employee to do so.
+Many chefs smoke due to the relaxing effects of cigarettes and the fact breaks are scheduled for the employee to do so.
 However, you can be healthier here.
 Finding a great E-Cigarette through a website like http://www.electricsmokercenter.com/ will help mitigate your health risks and keep you productive in the job for longer.
 It will also help remove the carcinogens that can ruin your body when smoking.
 Also, never touch drugs.
 They might seem like a good idea when you’re in the party mindset after a successful service, but it’s objectively never worth doing so.

 You’re a chef.
 One of the benefits of this coveted position is that you have access to great food.
 Ask if you can pay to make the most of the stock for your meals.
 You may even be provided a free meal depending on how cool your head chef is.
-If not, make sure you bring healthy, wholesome and nutritious meals to work.
-Due to how much you move during your job, there’s a chance that you’ll need a higher caloric intake to keep yourself full for longer, and stop yourself losing weight due to stress.
+If not, make sure you bring healthy, wholesome, and nutritious meals to work.
+Due to how much you move during your job, there’s a chance that you’ll need a higher caloric intake to keep yourself full for longer and stop yourself from losing weight due to stress.

-Get plenty of high-quality vegetables, vitamins and minerals, alongside supplementing with fish oil and a multivitamin.
+Get plenty of high-quality vegetables, vitamins, and minerals, alongside supplementing with fish oil and a multivitamin.
 You also should supplement with Vitamin D3, because it’s common for chefs to work in basement kitchens with little natural sunlight.
 You need to provide your body with what it’s missing.

 As a chef, you’re going to have days that absolutely wear you out.
 There’ll be days when a pushy customer will return a meal three times despite there being absolutely nothing wrong with it.
 There’ll be days where your head chef tests your patience.
-There’ll be days where the front of house team will mess up their order staggering duties, and you’ll receive so many tickets at once that you’ll go into superhuman mode to get them all done.
+There’ll be days where the front-of-house team will mess up their order staggering duties, and you’ll receive so many tickets at once that you’ll go into the superhuman mode to get them all done.
 With all this negative external stimulus, it’s easy to lose your faith in why you started.

 Keep yourself inspired and motivated.
-Follow great food blogs, and chef’s on Instagram.
+Follow great food blogs and chefs on Instagram.
 Read the life stories of great chefs, such as the great book ‘Kitchen Confidential’ by Anthony Bourdain.
 Watch food documentaries that will enthuse your passion for food.

 Above all, enjoy yourself.
-This job is hard, demanding, stressful and crazy at times.
+This job is hard, demanding, stressful, and crazy at times.
 But when you complete a great service or get that promotion, you’ll receive a feeling hard to attain in other jobs.